gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

     * **model_fqn** - the model fully-qualified name
     * **sys_id** - the unique identifier attributed to the detected system
     * **sys_loci** - the number of loci
+    * **locus_num** - the number of the locus where is located this gene.
+Loners gene have locus_num = 0
     * **sys_wholeness** - the wholeness of the system
     * **sys_score** - the system score
     * **sys_occ** - the estimated number of system occurrences that could be potentially "filled" with this system's occurrence, based on the average number of each component found.
 A proxy for the genetic potential ton encode several systems from the set of components found in this one occurrence.
     * **hit_gene_ref** - the gene in the model whose this hit plays the role of
     * **hit_status** - the status of the component in the assigned system's definition
     * **hit_seq_len** - the length of the protein sequence matched by this hit